NixOS/nix.dev/source/guides/troubleshooting.md

 # Troubleshooting

+This page is a collection of tips to solve problems you may encounter using Nix.

 ## What to do if a binary cache is down or unreachable?

 Pass [`--option substitute false`](https://nixos.org/manual/nix/stable/command-ref/conf-file#conf-substitute) to Nix commands.

+## How to force Nix to re-check if something exists in the binary cache?

+Nix keeps track of what's available in binary caches so it doesn't have to query them on every command.
+This includes negative answers, that is, if a given store path cannot substituted.

+Pass the [`--narinfo-cache-negative-ttl`](https://nixos.org/manual/nix/stable/command-ref/conf-file.html#conf-narinfo-cache-negative-ttl) option to set the cache timeout in seconds.

-### How to fix: `error: querying path in database: database disk image is malformed`
+## How to fix: `error: querying path in database: database disk image is malformed`

 This is a [known issue](https://github.com/NixOS/nix/issues/1353).
 Try: